2 South Korea firms reach US electric vehicle battery deal - WTMJ

 Democratic Sen. Jon Ossoff of Georgia, who at Biden’s request had jump-started negotiations between two companies, said the settlement “has saved the battery plant in Commerce, Georgia, ensuring thousands of jobs, billions in future investment, and that Georgia will be a leader in electric vehicle battery production for years to come.”

+With the agreement, the U.S. now is “in a stronger position to drive innovation and growth of clean energy technology” envisioned in Biden’s infrastructure plan “while also respecting the rights of technology innovators at the heart of trade and manufacturing policy,” Tai said.

-Added Sen. Raphael Warnock, D-Ga.: “The best way to protect workers in Commerce — and the jobs Georgians were promised — is for the companies involved to negotiate a settlement in good faith,.”
-He said he raised the battery issue with Biden during the president’s March 19 visit to Atlanta.
+“The best way to protect workers in Commerce — and the jobs Georgians were promised — is for the companies involved to negotiate a settlement in good faith,” added Sen. Raphael Warnock, D-Ga.

 Biden said in a statement that building electric vehicles and the batteries needed for them is an important part of his $2.3 trillion infrastructure plan.